Patty Spivot: Flashpoint

 Bart lets himself be captured by Brainiac, who places him in a virtual reality chamber.
-Inside the chamber Bart manages to rewrite several of Brainiac's programs, including his security systems.
+Inside the chamber, Bart manages to rewrite several of Brainiac's programs, including his security systems.
 This allows Patty to enter the citadel and rescue Kid Flash.
-They manage to find the Speed Force tank, but Brainiac impales Patty in the chest with his claws.
-Enraged, Bart attacks him while Patty obtains the tank.
-Using her last moments, Patty smashes the tank in front of Bart, allowing him to regain his speed.
-Patty dies and her body is taken by Brainiac.
-Bart escapes to the past, promising to save her.
+They manage to find the Speed Force tank, but Patty is impaled by Brainiac.
+Before dying, Patty smashes the tank, allowing Bart to regain his speed and escape to the past.

 The New 52

-In 2011, "The New 52" rebooted the DC universe.
+Patty Spivot was resurrected following the events of the "Flashpoint" storyline, which rebooted the continuity of the DC universe.
 In this new reality, Barry never marries with Iris West and enters a relationship with Patty.
-After the Future Flash incident, she breaks up with Barry and is never seen in the comics since.
+After the Future Flash incident, Barry and Patty break up.